ruanhq/Statistical_Simulation/README.md

-# Statistical Simulation
+# Statistical Simulation(Under Construction)

-Simulation studies investigating interesting phenomenon in real world.
+### Simulation studies investigating interesting phenomenon in real world.

+1. Mixed Model Selection consistency: a comparison view.
+2. Variable Selection for high-dimensional data via lasso.
+3. Comparison of xgboost and random forest on predictors with highly correlated features.
+4. EM-Solver for survival data with weibull distribution.